laneli929/comp_physics/README.md

  # Classification of asteroids using machine learning
- We present an accelerated celestial object classification system combining Locality-Sensitive Hashing with k-Nearest Neighbors (LSH+kNN) and active learning for hyperparameter optimization.
+ We employ a Locality-Sensitive Hashing accelerated k-Nearest Neighbors (LSH+kNN) model to achieve efficient celestial object classification, complemented by an active learning framework for automated hyperparameter optimization.

  Authorship Contributions: